Cacao Festival in Belize - Punta Gorda, Toledo District

 Provider:

-Belize Mayan Chocolate Tour You’ve probably enjoyed tasty chocolate treats your whole life without ever knowing where it came from.
+Belize Mayan Chocolate Tour You’ve probably enjoyed tasty chocolate treats your whole life without ever knowing where they came from.
 This tour is perfect for chocolate lovers as you’ll ... moreget to learn about the traditional Maya method of making chocolate, starting with the cocoa bean and continuing all the way to the finished chocolate bar.

 This tour starts with learning how cocoa beans are extracted from the pods, fermented, dried, and then prepared for making chocolate.
 Participants will then be able to eat and enjoy their creations.